NVIDIA/cuCollections/README.md

 `cuCollections` (`cuco`) is an open-source, header-only library of GPU-accelerated, concurrent data structures.

-Similar to how [Thrust](https://github.com/thrust/thrust) and [CUB](https://github.com/thrust/cub) provide STL-like, GPU accelerated algorithms and primitives, `cuCollections` provides STL-like concurrent data structures. `cuCollections` is not a one-to-one, drop-in replacement for STL data structures like `std::unordered_map`.
-Instead, it provides functionally similar data structures tailored for efficient use with GPUs.
+Similar to how [Thrust](https://github.com/thrust/thrust) and [CUB](https://github.com/thrust/cub) provide STL-like, GPU-accelerated algorithms and primitives, `cuCollections` provides STL-like concurrent data structures. `cuCollections` is not a one-to-one, drop-in replacement for STL data structures like `std::unordered_map`.
+Instead, it provides functionally similar data structures optimized for efficient use with GPUs.

 ## Development Status

-`cuCollections` is still under heavy development.
+`cuCollections` is still under active development.
 Users should expect breaking changes and refactoring to be common.

 ### Major Updates